Lawn tractor features

 This is the most common option; this system uses a clutch to change gears and will be familiar to most car drivers.

 This is more expensive, but easier to use and good for going round obstacles.
-They have better speed control, too.
+Models with hydrostatic transmission have better speed control, too.
 Many also offer cruise control, which is great for cutting large, open areas.

 The wider the cutting width, the quicker the mower will get through large areas of well-maintained grass.
 However, don’t buy a mower that’s wider than the narrowest gap that it will have to fit through (gates, for example).
 Also consider how wide your storage area is, as you’ll need to be able to park the mower.
 You’ll still often see cutting width referred to in inches, although centimetre measurements are becoming more common.